 For casual users who only use Facebook or Pinterest, searching directly from the site isn’t an inconvenience.
 But for more serious searchers who want to get the pulse on a topic from across all social sites, there are social search engines with aggregate results in one place.
 Smashfuse and SocialMention are some of the most popular, and are free and easy to use, returning real-time results from all the major social sites.

-Of course, not to be outdone in the search sector, even Google offers a free social media search engine called Social Searcher.
+There is even a free social media search engine called Social Searcher.